Las Vegas Metro Again Responding to Noninjury Accidents

 The problem with the former Metro policy was that drivers who are in car accidents often don’t realize that they have been injured until later, sometimes even days after the accident when the adrenalin rush from being in the accident wears off.
 As a result, many injury cases were not documented, often resulting in disputes about who was at fault or even whether there was an accident at all.

 Drivers should still dial 311 to report noninjury crashes in Las Vegas and unincorporated Clark County.
 Accidents with serious or life-threatening injuries should be reported to 911.
+After a car accident, if you want to pursue compensation for your injuries, contact the Las Vegas car accident injury attorneys at the Koch and Brim law firm.

 The change in Metro policy was made possible by an increase in Clark County’s sales tax rate, which provided the funds for Metro to hire additional officers.